Keywords: Welfare indicators

 Animal categories:Canine, Equine, Feline

-Keywords:Animal-based measurement, Pain, Identification, Wellfare indicators
+Keywords:Animal-based measurements, Pain, Identification, Wellfare indicators

 Go to document